-The gcp:dataplex/entryTypeIamPolicy:EntryTypeIamPolicy resource, part of the Pulumi GCP provider, manages IAM policies for Dataplex entry types.
-The Pulumi GCP provider offers three related resources for IAM management, each with different update semantics.
-This guide focuses on three approaches: authoritative policy replacement, role-level member management, and incremental member addition.
+The gcp:dataplex/entryTypeIamPolicy:EntryTypeIamPolicy resource, part of the Pulumi GCP provider, manages IAM access control for Dataplex entry types at three levels: complete policy replacement, role-level binding, or individual member assignment.
+This guide focuses on three capabilities: authoritative policy replacement (EntryTypeIamPolicy), role-level member binding (EntryTypeIamBinding), and individual member assignment (EntryTypeIamMember).

-These resources reference existing Dataplex entry types and require project and location configuration.
+These resources reference existing Dataplex entry types and require project/location configuration.
 The examples are intentionally small.
-Combine them with your own entry type definitions and organizational IAM structure.
+Combine them with your own entry type definitions and organizational access patterns.

 Replace the entire IAM policy for an entry type

-When you need complete control over access, you can set the entire IAM policy at once, replacing any existing permissions.
+When you need complete control over who can access a Dataplex entry type, you can set the entire IAM policy at once, replacing any existing permissions.

 import * as pulumi from "@pulumi/pulumi";